Ningreka/EV-Eye/README.md

 ## Training

-To train the model(s) in the paper, run this command:
+To train the DL-based Pupil Segmentation network models in the paper, run this command:

 ```
 python train.py